RobRendell/gTove/README.md

 * Make dice rolls occur wherever the client's camera is pointing when the roll starts.
 * Remove any dice when tabletop is cleared.
 * Skip uniqueness test for minis with blank names (rather than creating mini names which are just numbers).
+* Implement workaround to remove requirement for read-only access to user's Drive!

+    * Courtyard bundle minis seem to have lost their metadata?

 ## Plans/TODO